whennemuth/kuali-cloudformation/kuali_rds/README.md

    ```

 5. **[Optional] Test connect to the new rds instance**
-   At this point, the RDS database is empty and has no schemas, but you should be able to connect to it from your computer.
+   At this point, If you did not use the `"db_snapshot_arn"` parameter, the RDS database is empty and has no schemas, but you should be able to connect to it from your computer.
    [Instructions...](jumpbox/README.md)

-6. **Perform data migration**
+6. **[Optional] Perform data migration**
    If you used the `"db_snapshot_arn"` parameter for stack creation, you are finished.
 Otherwise, creating and populating schemas is next.
    [Instructions...](migration/README.md)